TenaciousDev/Orderly.MilHRCMS/PresentationNotes.md

 I think I was prepared enough, within the limitations of my knowledge at the beginning of the project.

 I didn't know what a View Model was when I started this project, but I came up with the idea for it on my own and only later found out it was a well-known technique for pushing specific sets of data to the View.
+So once I understood how it was *supposed* to work, I was able to refine my own implementation.

 I didn't know anything about `ActionLink` or `UrlHelper` when I started, but I had to learn in order to make my project work the way I'd visualized.
+In the process, I got a better handle on how polymorphism works with multiple overloads affecting method signatures.

 So I think yes, I was prepared, because I had a vision in my head that I laid out in planning documents, despite not understanding what it would take to make the vision a reality.
+And I kept learning throughout the process in order to get it to work the way I wanted.

 ---
 ## What was the coolest functionality you got to work in your opinion?